borntofrappe/flutter-animation-tutorial/README.md

 Specify a curve to modify the pace of an animation, its timing function.

-With built-in animations add a curve directly in the animatng widget.
+With built-in animations add a curve directly in the animating widget.

 ```dart
 TweenAnimationBuilder(